vmware-tanzu/cartographer/site/content/docs/v0.0.6/about.md

 Cartographer is a Supply Chain Choreographer for Kubernetes.
 It allows App Operators to create pre-approved paths to production by integrating k8s resources with the elements of their existing toolchains (e.g. Jenkins).

-Each pre-approved supply chain creates a paved road to production; orchestrating supply chain components - test, build, scan, and deploy - allowing developers to be able to focus on delivering value to their users while also providing App Operators with the peace of mind that all code in production has passed through all of the steps of an approved workflow.
+Each pre-approved supply chain creates a paved road to production; orchestrating supply chain resources - test, build, scan, and deploy - allowing developers to be able to focus on delivering value to their users while also providing App Operators with the peace of mind that all code in production has passed through all of the steps of an approved workflow.

 ## Cartographer Design and Philosophy